8 Reasons You Can’t Focus and What to Do About It

 It takes your brain 15 minutes to regain focus after checking an email—whether you respond to it or not.

 Try this: Say the letters abcdefg and then the numbers 1234567 in succession.
 Now, say a1b2c3d4e5f6g7.
 See how much longer that took?
 Switching between two tasks causes your brain to slow down, according to economist and management consultant Caroline Webb, who uses this example in her book How to Have a Good Day.
 One professor and psychologist at the Human Information Procession Laboratory at Vanderbilt University even found that people working on two tasks simultaneously took up to 30 percent longer and made twice as many errors as those who completed the same tasks in sequence.
-Schedule your day into segments where you can try to focus on one task at a time.
-Check out these effortless ways to be more productive.
+Schedule your day into segments where you can try to focus on one task at a time with the much healthier alternative of monotasking.

 Access to email